pomm.el

 Time of break = 1/3 x Time of work.

-I.e. you work as long as you want or need, and then take a break with the maximum duration 1/3 of the time worked.
+I.e., you work as long as you want or need, and then take a break with the maximum duration of 1/3 of the time worked.
 If you take a shorter break, the remaining break time is saved and added to the next break within the same session.
 Here is a more detailed explanation.

 The Third Time timer can have 2 states: